 Rife with Frustration versus Resilient and Spunky

 The typical day of a person who has ADHD—of any age—if it is not treated is rife with frustration, rejection, and failure.
-But it is also true that people with ADHD are remarkably resilient and spunky.
-One of the best ways to get them going in a good direction, in spite of all the negativity they have to contend with, is to find something positive to recognize in what they are doing and notice it.
+While it is also true that people with ADHD are remarkably resilient and spunky.
+So one of the best ways to get them going in a good direction, in spite of all the negativity they have to contend with, is to find something positive in what they are doing and notice it.
 Go for it.
 You will quickly see eyes light up, and the person swing into action like a whirling dervish of positive energy.

 I’ve written a lot of books.
 But I couldn’t have written a single one of them without frequent doses of positive energy—recognition, encouragement, doses of keep on keepin’ on—to keep me going.
 Thank God my wife, Sue, seems to have an endless store.

 First of all, make sure you find people who have lots encouragement and recognition to give.
 They are precious.
 Some people are notoriously stingy with it, as if it were a valuable coin not to be parted with.
 True, it’s not to be given underserved, for then it loses all its power.
 But neither should it be withheld until a person produces achievement worthy of a Nobel Prize.